 In the Blue Ridge Mountains of Virginia, during the Great Depression, the Walton family makes its small income from its saw mill on Walton's Mountain.
 The story is told through the eyes of John Boy, who wants to be a novelist, goes to college, and eventually fulfills his dream.
-The saga follows the family through depression and war, and through growing up, school, courtship, marriage, employment, birth, aging, illness and death.
+The saga follows the family through economic depression, World War II, and through growing up, school, courtship, marriage, employment, birth, aging, illness and death.
 Written by

 Ed Stephan <email@example.com>

 36 of 39 people found this review helpful.